BklynIrish/plotly_challenge/README.md

 6. Update all of the plots any time that a new sample is selected.

-Additionally, you are welcome to create any layout that you would like for your dashboard.
+Additionally, I can create any layout that I would like for my dashboard.
 An example dashboard is shown below:

 ![hw](Images/hw02.png)